- British Telecom

 - Middle Office Analyst

 - HCM Consultant

 - Software Developer

 - Intern Marketing Executive

 Business@Magee: Providing extensive choice for business skills development.

 Business Information Systems offers students an exciting blend of business and computing modules, which have strong focus on managing data and information systems, that equip students for the dynamic world of global business.

-Graduates will have skills in data management, interactive web development and additional skills in general management functions, for example marketing, project management, and finance.
-Business Information Systems is particularly suited for graduates wishing to go on to develop a career in management, particularly where ICT is a facilitator of innovation and change.
+Graduates will have skills in data management and analysis, interactive web development and additional skills in general leadership and management functions, for example marketing, project management, and finance.
+Business Information Systems is particularly suited for graduates wishing to go on to develop a career in management or consultancy, particularly where information is a facilitator of innovation and change.

 The programme equips graduates for a management career in industry, commerce or the public sector.
-It also provides the entrepreneurial and innovation skills necessary for the creation of new business ventures and to stimulate the competitive impetus for managing and developing existing businesses.
+It also provides the entrepreneurial and innovation skills necessary for the creation of new business ventures and to stimulate the competitive impetus for managing, leading, developing and consulting in existing businesses.